Sir-MmD/Softether-Installer/README.md

 ## Acknowledgements

-The Bash script and this README file were generated with the assistance of **Google's Gemini**.
+The Bash script and this README file were generated with the assistance of **Google's Gemini (2.5 Pro)**.

 ---